Scaling limits for fractional polyharmonic Gaussian fields: Introduction

 Regarding the convergence in Sobolev spaces, we cannot expect convergence with respect to the topology of $\dot H^{s'}(\Omega)$ for the simple reason that, because of the mollification, $I_h\varphi_h$ need not have zero boundary values outside of $\Omega$.

 A fundamental step in the proof of the results above is establishing the following error estimate for a fractional Poisson equation (which is of interest in itself).
 Our goal is to compare the solutions of $(-\Delta)^su=f$ and of $(-\Delta_h)^su_h=f$ and we will estimate the error $u-u_h$ in the (discrete) energy norm $\|\cdot \|_{\dot H^s_h}$.
+We refer to Sections \ref{ssec:cont-FGF} and \ref{ssec:discrete-FGF} for the definitions of continuous and discrete fractional Sobolev norms, respectively.
 As we work under minimal regularity assumptions on $u$, the precise result is somewhat more technical.
 Namely, in general $u$ and $f$ might not be continuous functions and so it is not clear how to restrict them to the lattice.
 We circumvent this by introducing two additional mollifiers.

 The result then takes the following shape. \begin{theorem}[Error estimate on the discrete approximation] Let $\Omega\subset\R^d$ be an open bounded set with Lipschitz boundary.
-Let $\Theta\colon\R^d\to\R$ and $\theta\colon\R^d\to\R$ be mollifiers that are compactly supported, symmetric around 0, and have integral 1.
-Furthermore, let us assume that there exist $k,l\ge0$ such that
+Let $\Theta\colon\, \R^d\to\R$ and $\theta\colon\, \R^d\to\R$ be mollifiers that are compactly supported, symmetric around 0, and have integral 1.
+Furthermore, let us assume that there exist $k,\,l\ge0$ such that